Spain or Portugal for Retirement: Which is Better?

 Expats can browse popular Spanish real estate websites like Idealista and Fotocasa or choose to work directly with a real estate agent.
 Alternatively, you can work with a real estate firm.
 International firms (e.g. Sotheby’s, Engel & Völkers, RE/MAX) often have English-speaking agents.

-Real estate prices in Spain have increased in recent years, but are still generally lower than they are in the US.
+Real estate prices in Spain have increased in recent years, but are still generally lower than in the US.
 The average price per square meter for an apartment is:

 Some of the hottest destinations for retirees in Spain include: